priteshranjan01/pthread/README.md

 # pthread
-Small programs to learn Pthreads
+Small programs to learn Pthreads.
+Sample codes from "Programming with POSIX threads Book by David R. Butenhof" with some modifications.